 Some found the consistency too watery.
 Pouches can be messy, hard to get all the contents out.

-Most cats can't get enough of the tasty flavors that includes chicken and shrimp, ocean fish, and tuna.
+Most cats can't get enough of the tasty chicken flavor.
 Grain-free, with no artificial ingredients.
 Comes in easy-to-open tubs.
 Doesn't cause stomach issues for most sensitive cats.

 Rare reports of cats that didn't like it, but it appeals to most finicky eaters.